dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ### Full source code and additional DAE assets are at github

 The full source code as well as the DAE files that I am using for this example can be found in my [test threejs github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-weird-face-1).
+This is also the repo where I park the source code for my [many other blog posts on threejs](/categories/three-js/) as well.
+Also when it comes to complex projects such as this, cloning down the repo and getting the sever running might just be the best way to get this up and running on your end as it allows for controls over the versions of all the files that are being used and so forth.

 ### Version numbers matter

 When I was first writing this post I was using r140 of threejs along with recent versions of the DAE file loader and orbit controls and everything was working just fine on my end.
+In addition to this the last time I cam around to do a little editing I was using r146 of threejs and was some to get everything working just file with that version as well.
+At this time there are a whole lot of major code breaking changes being made up ahead, at some point I might get around to editing this post yet again but if you are having a hard time getting this working on your end the first thing to check is the version number.

 ## 1 - The weird face module